Fächer

 Follow

-The American Dream is a powerful concept that has shaped the aspirations of generations.
-It embodies the belief that anyone, regardless of their background, can achieve success and prosperity through hard work and determination.
-This ideal has been a driving force behind immigration to the United States and has influenced American culture, politics, and society.
+The American Dream represents the belief that anyone, regardless of their background, can achieve success and prosperity through hard work and determination in the United States.

 1.2.2022